-In order to fully explore the hydrocarbon potential of the block, the Guddu Working Interest Owners approved the acquisition and processing of 545 Sq.Km of 3D seismic data.
-3D seismic acquisition has been completed.
-The operator has commenced data processing and the initial results are expected during the third quarter of 2019.
+In order to fully explore the prospectively of the Guddu Exploration License, the Working Interest Owners for the Guddu Exploration License approved the acquisition of approximately 545 Sq.Km of 3D seismic data in the southern part of block.
+The processing and interpretation of 3D seismic data is in progress.